Doing the right thing for our communities

 You might not be aware of the investment we put into the communities closest to our generation farms.

 It’s important to us that we do the right thing for our local communities by supporting the causes and projects that matter to them the most.
+Since 2015, we’ve contributed more than £175,000 to community initiatives.
 Here are just some examples of the projects we’ve helped off the ground in recent months…

 Glad to donate a buck, buck, buck to local school